If you’re managing any kind of chronic health condition*, Bacterial Biofilm can make things very slippery.

 Important Point Number TWO

-Those trillions of microbes are smart!
+The trillions of microbes that live in/on you are smart!

 Important Point Number THREE

-Bacteria can become dormant and corral together in one protected place, thus rendering antibiotics as useless.
+Some types of bacteria can become dormant and corral together in one protected place, thus rendering antibiotics as useless.
 When a bacterium senses a prolonged threat (whether it’s from a powerful antibiotic drug or a course of garlic or grapefruit seed extract), it can morph into a dormant state.

-And finally… What is a BIOFILM?
+So, what is a BIOFILM?

 While behind this homemade barrier (the biofilm), bacteria, viruses, yeasts and parasites reproduce.
 They can also sometimes swap genetic material between species!
-This means if one little guy is resistant to a particular antibiotic, it could confer that resistance to its buddies.
+This means if one little guy is resistant to a particular antibiotic, it could confer that resistance to its buds.

 The fingers below are holding another example of a biofilm… from kombucha!
 You may have heard of this beneficial fermented beverage.
 It’s produced by microbes that live in the biofilm, otherwise known as a SCOBY (symbiotic community of bacteria and yeast).